Heat (1972 film): Reception

+The film was well-received by film critics.
+Rex Reed of the New York Daily News said, "Heat is the most important film to ever emerge from the tropic underground movement, providing freshness and excitement in a dreary Cannes Film Festival to which the establishment has brought large doses of irrelevance and tedium."
+Derek Malcolm of The Guardian called it "one of the very best things" at the Venice Film Festival.
+"It succeeds in being both funny and sad, and effortlessly truthful too," he said.

-The film was well received at Cannes and the New York Film Festival screening was standing-room only and was received by a generally enthusiastic crowd however three people walked out, with one lady claiming "It's the most disgusting thing I have ever seen" and referring to the films of the era "Make them, make them, just don't show them to anybody."
+The New York Film Festival screening was standing-room only and was received by a generally enthusiastic crowd however three people walked out, with one lady claiming "It's the most disgusting thing I have ever seen" and referring to the films of the era "Make them, make them, just don't show them to anybody."
 At a panel discussion following the New York Film Festival screening, Otto Preminger called it "depressingly entertaining".

 After previously ignoring most Warhol films, the New York Daily News reviewed the film, with Kathleen Carroll awarding it three stars.
 The advert for the film was censored in the Daily News with a t-shirt painted on Dallesandro and a bra strap on Miles.

-Andrea Feldman, who had a much larger role than in previous Warhol films, died shortly before the film was released, jumping from the fourteenth floor of her parents' apartment.
+Andrea Feldman, who had a much larger role than in previous Warhol films, committed suicide shortly before the film was released.
 Her performance garnered positive reviews, with Judith Crist, writing in New York magazine, "The most striking performance, in large part non-performance, comes from the late Andrea Feldman, as the flat-voiced, freaked-out daughter, a mass of psychotic confusion, infantile and heart-breaking."